vivekchauhan12000/cart-react-native/README.md

 # cart-react-native
-It a cart app in which a funtionality of a cart is been applied and much more to come in future updates It has complete account management and checkout management sytem intrigated.
+#It a cart app in which a funtionality of a cart is been applied and much more to come in future updates
+#It has complete account management and checkout management sytem intrigated.
-Auterization for differnt level of users.
+#Auterization for differnent level of users.
+#User wallet access through payment